 Oculus Go full review

-As years go by, technology improves, and this is also true in the case of virtual reality.
+As the years go by, technology improves, and this is also true in the case of virtual reality.
 While five years ago we couldn’t imagine piloting a spaceship in Elite: Dangerous or meeting up with friends in a virtual world, it’s now becoming standard practice.
 The next step is to improve the VR headsets themselves by shedding the cables and the need for a PC – and Oculus has taken the first step in that journey.

 Pricing and availability